 Next Level Tennis was founded in Washington , DC on January 1998.
 Originally established to prepare youth for collegiate and professional tennis, we developed sound techniques in stroke production, footwork & strategies tailored to each student’s attributes.
 In 2004, Next Level Tennis relocated to Atlanta, Georgia for twelve years in order to give our student-athletes better opportunities for competing professionally.
-In 2018 Next Level Tennis, recognizing the lack of funding for talented and committed student/athletes, converted into a non-profit entity, and was renamed; Next Level Tennis And Education (NLTE).
-NLTE was founded to support student-athletes who desire to take their skills to the highest levels.
+In 2018 Next Level Tennis, recognizing the lack of funding for talented and committed student-athletes, converted into a non-profit entity, and was renamed: Next Level Tennis And Education (NLTE).
+NLTE was founded to support student-athletes who desire to take their athletic and academic skills to the highest levels.

 Our End Result Expectations

 Core Values & Objectives

 Many good athletes are students in the making.
 Athletes are built for strong instruction.
 You may not be able to see it right away, but athletes crave sound teaching.
 That’s why great coaches change lives.
 At Next Level Tennis and Education, we believe that when opportunities are open to those who’ve been previously prevented from receiving the best (due to whatever circumstances) there is no telling just how great an individual can be.
 Never-the-less, without the right guidance, many student-athletes will not realize their potential, and the best they will ever become is someone who played something in school.
 Our value lies in our ability to train, teach, coach, and guide our student-athletes into beneficial settings, and to support them so that they will reach beyond what's temporary, and grasp life long objectives.

 Meet Peter A. Townes,